 Roger is on his third career.
 Having worked as an actor for twelve years with some of the UK's most prestigious theatre companies (including the RSC and The Traverse), he moved into television drama development at the BBC.
-There he worked with Tessa Ross (now Head of Film Four) developing series, serials and features such as Patrick Keiller's ROBINSON IN SPACE and the Amber Collective's THE SCAR.
+There he worked with Tessa Ross developing series, serials and features such as Patrick Keiller's ROBINSON IN SPACE and the Amber Collective's THE SCAR.

-Roger continues to work as a freelance script consultant and is a visiting tutor on the London Film School's MA Screenwriting and MA Filmmaking programmes.
+Roger continues to work as a freelance script consultant and is a visiting tutor at the London Film School's MA Screenwriting and MA Filmmaking programmes.

-When not actively involved in production, Udayan is a frequent visiting lecturer on directing and screenwriting programmes at several film schools including The National Film & Television School in Beaconsfield, UK; The London Film School; The Wajda School in Warsaw and the National Film, Television and Theatre School in Łódź́́, Poland.
+When not actively involved in production, he is a frequent visiting lecturer on directing and screenwriting programmes at several film schools including London Film School and The National Film & Television School in the UK; The Wajda School in Warsaw, the National Film, Television and Theatre School in Łódź́́ and Gdynia Film School in Poland.
 He is also an advisor and mentor on various international directing and screenwriting workshops.

 Amanda has been a film executive and independent producer, joint-Head of Producing at the National Film and Television School, visiting lecturer at the RCA Film School, University of Westminster and London South Bank University.
 She was Artistic Director of PAL Screenwriters’ Labs, one of the founders and directors of Dartington Screenwriters’ Studio, and has been an advisor to the Arts Council of Great Britain Lottery Film Fund.
 She was a workshop board advisor on several Equinoxe screenwriting programmes in Bordeaux.
 Amanda has been a course leader on D&AD Workout Screenwriting and Storytelling for Film workshops since the beginning of the programme over ten years ago.
 She has been teaching screenwriting part-time at the London Film School on the MA Screenwriting and Filmmaking courses since 2005.